mAbdelfatah11/Deploy-a-highly-available-website-using-CloudFormation/README.md

 1. The `utils` folder contains all the required scripts which will help to deploy the stacks in an automated manner.
 2. The `network` folder has the files to deploy a stack with the whole network infrastructure.
 3. The `bastion` folder has the files to deploy a stack with a bastion host in order to connect to website hosts in a secure way.
-4. The `bucket` folder has the files to deploy a stack with the `AWS::S3` bucket that stores the website files, that is, `Udacity.zip`
+4. The `bucket` folder has the files to deploy a stack with the `AWS::S3` bucket that stores the website files, that is, `WebsiteFiles.zip`
 5. The `iam` folder has the files to deploy a stack with the InstanceProfile that will be used by hosts to upload/download files from the bucket.
 6. The `server` folder has the files to deploy a stack with the website hosts, in addition to `LoadBalancer`, `AutoScaling`, and `ClouWatch` alarms.
 7. The `src` folder has the website files to deploy.